labdao/plex/infrastructure/ansible/README.md

 We are using an aws plug in that provides dynamic ec2 inventory.
 Through configuration in `inventory.aws_ec2.yaml` we tell the dynamic inventory mechanism to group instances together based on AWS instance tags.
 Setting (for example) a Type tag on your aws instances of the same type (in Terraform) will allow you to target the instances you wish you perform tasks on.

+# Environment

+Use tags to limit targetting specific environment using `--limit tag_Env_staging` for Staging and `--limit tag_Env_prod` for prod.

+Environment related vars file are available to be run under `vars/<env.yaml>`.

+To pass in extra-vars do:

+`ansible-playbook -e "@vars/staging.yaml" ............`

 # Playbooks

 * `provision_jupyter.yaml` Targets `jupyter_notebook` instances and installs [The Littlest Jupyter Hub](https://tljh.jupyter.org/).
 It does not do any configuration beyond installation.
 * `set_jupyter_users.yaml` Sets the admins, users, and defines access permissions to a team folder

 # The teams.yaml